-7.1 Leak stoppers
+7.1.
+Leak stoppers

-In the event of a seacock or hull opening being damaged your Dehler 35 is equipped with several leak stoppers made of soft wood, the diameters of those fit to the different sizes of hull opening so that each opening can be blocked.
+In the event of a seacock or hull opening being damaged your Dehler 34 is equipped with several leak stoppers made of soft wood, the diameters of which fit the different sizes of hull opening so that each opening can be blocked.

-Close the ball valves), when you leave the boat.
+Close the ball valves, when you leave the boat.
 Ball valves in enclosed spaces (for example toilet areas) should only be opened for use.